-Everybody remembers that night of the 15th of January 1995, which was fifteen years ago now.
+Everybody remembers that night of the 25th of January 1995.

 With this result and the loss of their talismanic (or just manic as it was) captain for the rest of the season, their grip of the trophy slipped and the Championship went to Blackburn Rovers that year.

 Remember that so-called fan (who will not be named, it’s better if he lives in ignominy), remember what he claimed, after he got out of his seat and ran down to the hoardings, to have shouted ?